jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/default.css";
 ```

-*Populate HTML documents and makeup style safely.* A lean improved CSS default that prevents text and content from overflowing; prevents the needed elements from affecting line-height <small>(excluding `button` and `inputs`)</small>, and; improves default font issues, semantic styling and usability.
-This CSS is mandatory for avoiding breaking layouts, especially for narrow viewports, and for keeping a consistent typographic rhythm.
-Be confident in that '90s look if you will!
+*Default CSS for safely creating HTML content and makeup style.* Fixes and improves the necessary browser default CSS for displaying content for all screen sizes, mobile first.
+That includes avoiding overflowing text and media, `border-box` for coding layouts, and polyfill and improvements for usability---all in the mindset of it being a default CSS.
+With that mindset not all default styles need to be normalized---when the normalization of a certain style would matter it is always overridden/styled for that context.

 This file is an alternative to [normalize.css][nc], [modern-normalize][mn], [CSS Remedy][cr], [sanitize.css][sc] and similar.
 Together with below file it even normalizes buttons and inputs, which the mentioned alternatives does not.